mddazure/azure-vwan-security-microhack/README.md

 What is the next hop for 0.0.0.0/0?

 # Scenario 4: Internet through Firewall in Spoke
 You will now deploy add OPNsense firewall into the nva-vnet.
-Outbound internet traffic from Spokes, Branches and SDWAN will be directed through the CSR1000v router and through the OPNsense firewall in stead of through the Hub firewalls.
+Outbound internet traffic from Spokes, Branches and SDWAN will be directed through the CSR1000v router and through the OPNsense firewall, in stead of through the Hub firewalls.

 ![image](images/internet-via-opnsense.png)

+## Task 1: Remove Routing Policy for Internet traffic
+This task takes a while to complete.

+Navigate to the West Europe Hub and click Routing Intent and Routing Policies.

+In the dropdown under Internet Traffic, select None, then click Save.

+Do the same for the US East Hub.

-## Task 1: Deploy OPNsense NVA
+## Task 2: Deploy OPNsense NVA
 This task leverages Daniel Mauser's excellent [OPNsense NVA Firewall in Azure](https://github.com/dmauser/opnazure) lab.

 In Cloud Shell, accept the usage terms of FreeBSD Linux: